 Another expensive aspect of attending college is the meal plan.
-The meal plan can make life easier, but you can save money by considering other options.
-While in college I opted to only have two meals provided by my meal plan each day, which reduced the monthly cost by close to $200.00.
-I did not skip breakfast, but bought cereal and milk and kept it in my dorm room.
-The savings really added up over the year that I lived in the dorms.
-Make sure you are exploring all of your options before you sign up for the default meal plan.
+Sure, having a meal plan can make life easier, but you can save money by considering other options.
+While in college I opted to only have two meals per day, which reduced the monthly cost by nearly $200/month.
+And I didn't have to skip a meal, either; I bought cereal and milk and kept it in my dorm room.

 Once you are living off campus, you can really begin to save money on your grocery costs.
-This may be the area where you can save the most when compared to the costs estimated by your college.
-Be sure that you plan a weekly menu and that you take the time to pack your lunch instead of purchasing it on campus.
+Plan a weekly menu and that you take the time to pack your lunch instead of purchasing it on campus.
 You may want to consider starting a nightly dinner group with friends or roommates.
 If you cook one large meal and feed four people with it, it often costs less than cooking four smaller meals.

 Leave Your Car at Home